 Reassignment/Consolidation: The University reserves the right to change room assignments at its discretion, for instances including, but not limited to, violation of residential policies or other University policies/procedures, damage and/or repair to facilities, and/or to ensure the safety of self and others.
-The University reserves the right to reassign any resident of the University Apartments or Eagle Landing to traditional on-campus housing and vice versa.
 The University also reserves the right to reassign students for the purpose of consolidating residents within similar housing accommodations to maximize occupancy where necessary.

 Refrigerators: Personally-owned refrigerators that are 2 amps or 4.5-cubic-feet or less in size are permitted, providing they are UL approved.
-Only one refrigerator is permitted in a double or triple room and two are permitted in a quad.
-Locked refrigerators are not permitted unless approved by the Assistant Dean of Residence Life and Housing or his or her designee.
+Only one refrigerator is permitted in a double or triple room.
+Locked refrigerators are not permitted unless approved by the Dean of Residence Life and Housing or their designee.
 Only the full-sized refrigerator provided in each apartment kitchen is allowed in the UMW Apartments and Eagle Landing; no additional refrigerators are permitted.